IBM/dbb/Templates/JenkinsPipeline/README.md

-# Jenkins DevOps pipeline template
+# Jenkins Multibranch pipeline template

 This template provides an Jenkinsfile [MultibranchPipeline](MultibranchPipeline) definition as MultiBranch to setup a Jenkins Multibranch pipeline for applications managed in any Git provider.